Downtown Memphis Commission: Mission and Primary Metrics

 2) an increase in Downtown commercial property values

 To accomplish these goals, the DMC implements a variety of programs and tools to foster development and investment and to make Downtown active, walkable, clean, safe, inclusive, and interesting.
 View our programs and our boundary map.

 Commitment to Community

 The Downtown Memphis Commission staff and boards regularly lead the community-focused efforts to better Downtown, including our recent work on BuildDowntown – the Downtown Memphis Master Plan and the Downtown Memphis Parking Study; as well as a Retail Action Plan to inform the master plan and future retail strategy.

 With recommendations from our staff, our boards approve development incentives and design approvals for signage and project design throughout the CBID.
 Our staff also creates and/or supports multiple Downtown events, with nearly 200 free events each year, further investing in a Downtown that is attractive to residents, office workers, and visitors.

-In keeping with our dedication to developing a Downtown for Everyone, our commitment to diversity has recently increased.
-In FY19, our boards approved an increase to our target minority participation levels, taking the percentage from 20% to 25%.
+In keeping with our dedication to developing a Downtown for Everyone, our commitment to diversity is always a top priority.
+Our minimum minority participation level for incentivized projects is 25%.